wcko87/bms-checklist/video-encoding.md

 Some people pad their BGAs with black bars to 1:1 resolutions as many skins have square BGA windows and many people use the setting to stretch BGAs.
 On ther other hand some skins have 4:3 BGA windows

-- 256x256: Note that LR2SD can only render up to 256x256 for BGAs.
+- **256x256**: Note that LR2SD can only render up to 256x256 for BGAs.
-- 512x512: A larger resolution for square BGAs.
+- **512x512**: A larger resolution for square BGAs.
 May be used for LR2HD, though 480p may be preferred.
-- 640x480: Possibly the most common resolution for rectangular BGAs.
+- **640x480**: Possibly the most common resolution for rectangular BGAs.
-- (?)x720: Usually only for mp4 BGAs targeting people on beatoraja.
+- **(?)x720**: Usually only for mp4 BGAs targeting people on beatoraja.
+  - I recommend using 480p for mp4 BGAs though.
+Use 720p only if your BGA is simple enough for it to have a relatively low file size
+  - For example, encoding mp4 at 720p, crf 27, the [BGA for $trange Attraktor](https://www.youtube.com/watch?v=pJP54U-oK-I) is only 6.5MB, while the [BGA for R.I.P.](https://www.youtube.com/watch?v=QJakdR6FWdg) is 65.6MB.

 BGAs with less motion from frame to frame usually result in much smaller file sizes.
 Try to experiment with different quality settings to keep your file size low while maintaining a decent looking quality.